MySQL

 None

-The numRecordsOutPerSecond metric of the source reflects the number of records output by the entire data stream per second, and you can adjust this parameter based on this metric.
+The numRecordsOutPerSecond metric of the source reflects the number of records output by the entire data stream per second.
+You can adjust this parameter based on this metric.

-During the snapshot read phase, you usually need to reduce the number of data rows read in each batch by decreasing the value of the scan.incremental.snapshot.chunk.size parameter.
+In the full data reading phase, you usually need to reduce the number of rows read in each batch.
+You can reduce the value of the scan.incremental.snapshot.chunk.size parameter.

 Note